krakjoe/parallel/README.md

 =======================

 The optional bootstrap file passed to the constructor will be included before any code is executed, generally this will be an autoloader.

-The configuration array passed to the constructor will configure the Runtime using INI.

-The following options may be an array, or comma separated list:

-  * disable_functions
-  * disable_classes

-The following options will be ignored:

-  * extension - use dl()
-  * zend_extension - unsupported

-All other options are passed directly to zend verbatim and set as if set by system configuration file.

 Hello World
 ===========